Healthy soils produce life. It is no surprise that in the creation epic recorded in the book of Genesis, it is from the soil that Adam is created.

-Agricultural role players like the members of the South African Soil Survey Organisation (SASSO), the ARC, and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.
+Agricultural role players like the members of the South African Soil Survey Organisation (SASSO), the Agricultural Research Council (ARC), and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.

 |“To be a successful farmer, one must first know the nature of the soil,” wrote Xenophon (400 BC).
 Photo used courtesy of Helen Gordon, WWF SA|

 Soil teems with life, yet because of bad farming and forestry practices, it is being washed away very many times faster than it is being replenished.
 On soil’s health depends much of the world’s food and water supplies, the growth of most plant and insect life and therefore the food of life itself.

 Source: John Vidal, the article “The seven deadly things we’re doing to trash the planet (and human life with it)” on www.theguardian.com.

 Soil erosion by wind occurs where a dry, loose soil that is reasonably finely divided on a soil surface that is smooth on which little or no vegetative cover is present.

 - Each year approximately 300 million ton of top soil is washed away.

 - At present 3 million ha topsoil cannot be used for agriculture as a result of erosion and bush encroachment.